ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

   - User name: `robot`
   - Password: `maker` (this is the default password; if you have changed it, use your own)
   - Save password: Check the box to make it easier on yourself.
+  - You can also uncheck 'Visible only for this project' at the top.

+{% include /util/screenshot.html source="/images/PyCharm/sftp-setup-2.png" %}

 - Click the Mappings tab (if blank, hit OK the come back to this spot, sometimes it requires you to save it first)
   - Select the path for your files on the EV3, for example:
     - Deployment path on server: `/home/robot/myfolderpath`
   - Click the button at the top that says `Use this server as default`
   - Hit OK

+{% include /util/screenshot.html source="/images/PyCharm/sftp-setup-3.png" %}

 - Reopen the _File_ > _Settings_ for Windows and Linux (or _PyCharm_ > _Preferences_ for macOS) area  (note we had to save the earlier step first)
 - Expand _Build, Execution, Deployment_, expand _Deployment_, then select _Options_
 - For `Upload changed files automatically to the default server`, select `On explicit save action`

+{% include /util/screenshot.html source="/images/PyCharm/sftp-setup-4.png" %}

 You can test this setup without executing any code.
 Just make a change, save the file, and see if the file is in sync on your EV3.
 Note, in order to run that